peffis/ionbeam/README.md

 body) must all be present and have a value in the _input context_ when you run this task or else  the task will fail.

-There can be values also in the constraints fields of a task (in the example above there is a TOKEN variable present in the bodyConstraints field and a _CONTENT_TYPE variable in the headersConstraints.
-These will be matched against the response of the server and be given values stored in the _output context_.
-So running the login task above will extract the TOKEN value out of the response body, the content type out of the respones headers and put both these values in the output context (iff the response matches the supplied constraints that is).
+There can be variables also in the constraints fields of a task (in the example above there is a TOKEN variable present in the bodyConstraints field and a _CONTENT_TYPE variable in the headersConstraints field).
+These variables will be matched against the response of the server and bound to values stored in the _output context_.
+Running the login task above will extract the TOKEN value out of the response body, the content type out of the respons headers and put both these values in the output context (iff the response matches the supplied constraints that is).